townewgokgok/slack-status/README.md

 # slack-status

-Changes your Slack user status from CLI
+Changes your Slack user status from CLI.
+Your own templates can be managed by editting the settings file.

 # Install